ember-cli/ember-fetch/README.md

 }
 ```

-For addon that supports Fastboot, `ember-fetch` should also be listed as a [peer dependency](https://docs.npmjs.com/files/package.json#peerdependencies).
+For addon authors, if the addon supports Fastboot mode, `ember-fetch` should also be listed as a [peer dependency](https://docs.npmjs.com/files/package.json#peerdependencies).
-This is because Fastboot only invokes top-level addon's `updateFastBootManifest`, thus `ember-fetch` has to be a top-level addon installed by the host app.
+This is because Fastboot only invokes top-level addon's `updateFastBootManifest` ([defail](https://github.com/ember-fastboot/ember-cli-fastboot/issues/597)), thus `ember-fetch` has to be a top-level addon installed by the host app.

 ### Allow native fetch
 `ember-fetch` allows access to native fetch in browser through a build config flag: